Jakey2BooBoo/-BooBooBalatro-/README.md

 # BooBooBalatro
-Balatro Mod featuring new Jokers, Enhancmenets, and Decks (with more to come)
+Balatro Mod featuring new Jokers, Enhancements, and Decks (with more to come)

 ## Recent Changes
 - Fixed timings of Pride